Reference Architecture: Image Management

 Regarding image management, there are two provisioning models that enable Citrix administrators to manage the Citrix environment efficiently:

 - Machine Creation Services (MCS)

 Architectural Design Framework

-Virtualization solutions from Citrix enables organizations to create, control and manage virtual machines, deliver applications and implement granular security policies.
+Virtualization solutions from Citrix enable organizations to create, control and manage virtual machines, deliver applications and implement granular security policies.
 The Citrix Virtual Apps and Desktops solution provides a unified framework for developing a complete digital workspace offering.
 This offering enables Citrix users to access applications and desktops independent of their device’s operating system and interface.